JonathanGrossman/mongodb_basics/04_express.md

 1. Write the boilerplate for the route

 - Which http method should you use?
-- For whichever http method you use, how many arguments does that express method accept?
+- For whichever http method you use, how many arguments does that Express method accept?
 - What are the data types those arguments?
 - How will you handle errors inside your route function?